9 Best DNS Servers You Can Use (Free and Public)

 Comodo Secure DNS is a domain name resolution service that resolves your DNS requests through the company’s worldwide network of redundant DNS servers.
 This can provide a much faster and more reliable Internet browsing experience than using the DNS servers provided by your ISP.

 Besides, it also does not require any hardware or software installation.
-Comodo Secure DNS’s server infrastructure currently spans 15 locations (nodes) and five continents around the world.
+Comodo Secure DNS’s server infrastructure currently spans 15 locations (nodes) and five continents.
 This means that most will have a DNS server nearby resulting in faster internet speeds.

 Comodo Secure DNS also keeps the users secure with its malware domain filtering feature.
 SecureDNS references a real-time block list of harmful websites (phishing sites, malware sites, spyware sites, and parked domains among others) and warns visitors whenever they attempt to access a site containing potentially threatening content.

-As malware attacks are increasing day by day, having this security ensures that we can surf the web without facing its lurking dangers.
-Overall, I quite like Comodo Secure DNS and find it one of the best DNS providers out there.
+As malware attacks are increasing each day, having this security ensures that we can surf the web without facing its lurking dangers.
+Overall, we like Comodo Secure DNS and find it one of the best DNS providers out there.

 IP Addresses for DNS: 8.26.56.26, 8.20.247.20